 The term 'supplier' covers any company which will sell you equipment for your scheme.
 They may also be the manufacturer, or they may be the agent for imported equipment.
+The BHA maintains a database of equipment suppliers that are active in the UK.

-Many turbine manufacturers will also offer to supply the full equipment package including the gearbox, generator, control panel, trashrack, sluice gate, etc. which they will assemble from their preferred sub-contractors.
+Many turbine suppliers will also offer to provide the full equipment package including the gearbox, generator, control panel, trashrack, sluice gate, etc. which they will assemble from their preferred sub-contractors.